trigger-segfault/trigger-segfault.github.io/_posts/2019-05-05-end-of-year-wrapup-2018-part-2.md

 On April 20th, a Discord server for an anime app I used opened up.
 Me and the developer knew each other from another server so he gave me the go-ahead to setup a bot for the server to manage basic stuff such as MyAnimeList profile embeds and roles.
 With this, I made my first trek into writing a Discord Bot, which ended up being a ton of fun.
 It was pretty basic at first, and the help embeds were *not very helpful*, but it got the job done.

-I decided on the name *trigger_chan* to play off my own username of *trigger_death* as well as her being the mascot for Studio Trigger.
+I decided on the name *trigger_chan* to play off my own username of *trigger_segfault* as well as her being the mascot for Studio Trigger.

 <img class="center-image" src="/blog/assets/img/postgresql-db.png" alt="PostgreSQL Database View">